top of page

 Afghanistan

-His efforts were overwhelmingly responsible for breaking the back of Taliban resistance on the Texas 17-ATF line of march and cleared the way for the final offensive on Kandahar and subsequent coalition victory in southern Afghanistan.
+Staff Sergeant Kubik's decisive actions were overwhelmingly responsible for breaking the back of Taliban resistance and cleared the way for the final offensive on Kandahar and subsequent victory in southern Afghanistan.

 Silver Star Medal graphic for Combat Control Acts of Valor